 [AI for Africa / DALL-E]

 Moderated by Timi Odueso, Senior Editor at Tech Cabal, the discussion featured Zain Verjee, co-founder of The Rundown; Clinton Odour, machine learning engineer and head of data science at Amini; and Megan Yates, founder of Zindi, Africa’s largest data science competition platform.
+Among the important issues highlighted were:

-2. Building for Local Contexts: Megan Yates highlighted the importance of developing AI solutions grounded in African realities.
+- Building for Local Contexts: Megan Yates highlighted the importance of developing AI solutions grounded in African realities.
 She noted how Zindi showcases local talent and fosters solutions that leverage African data to solve African problems.
 “The narrative that external solutions are superior must change,” she said, stressing the value of local expertise and context.

-3. Data Collection Challenges: Clinton Odour underlined the barriers to data collection, from infrastructure issues to biases in imported datasets.
+- Data Collection Challenges: Clinton Odour underlined the barriers to data collection, from infrastructure issues to biases in imported datasets.
 He described Amini’s efforts to empower smallholder farmers using environmental data to access financial services, stating that such initiatives could transform sectors like agriculture.

 [For data requests or research services, reach out to TC Insights via this link]